 Child Support estimator

-The Australia Government Department of Human Services (“DHS”) has an online calculator to work out Child Support payments using a basic formula.
-This may be an excellent starting point to best understand your responsibilities.
+to help you work out Child Support payments, using a basic formula.
+This can be an excellent starting point to understanding your

 Collecting and enforcing child support

 When it comes to child support collection, you have two options:

 You can choose to enter into a private arrangement and collect the money privately between the parents.
 This more informal option may better

 suit your parenting circumstances, however it’s important to realise that with this private option, you are personally responsible for

 collecting and enforcing payment.
 This may lead to further complications, as it is far more difficult to recover payments if the other